-While we loved visiting Story Land when my kids were younger, on my most recent trip to the White Mountains, we spent most of our time at Attitash.
+While we loved visiting Story Land when my kids were younger, on my most recent summer trip to the White Mountains, we spent most of our time at Attitash.
 We chose to pay extra to do the zip line tour, and it was so much fun.
 If your kids are a bit older and are adventurous, I would definitely recommend it.

 Another ski resort, Cranmore Mountain Resort, is located right in North Conway.
 In the winter, you can enjoy skiing as well as a tubing and mountain adventure park.

 Other White Mountains Attractions

 There are other great places to explore in the White Mountains of New Hampshire.
-One of the most popular places to visit in New Hampshire is Mount Washington.
+One of the most popular places to visit in New Hampshire is the famous Mount Washington.
 Drive your car up Pinkham Notch on the Mt.
 Washington Auto Road to reach the highest peak in the Northeast United States.

 If you don’t want to drive, there’s also the option for a guided tour in season.
 There’s also the Mount Washington Cog Railway which will take you there.
-Fall can be the most beautiful time to visit, but can also be very busy and lodging will be more expensive.
+Fall can be the most beautiful time to visit, but it can also be very busy and lodging will be more expensive.

 If you’ve got younger kids, consider driving to Jefferson, New Hampshire, where you’ll find Santa’s Village.
 When my kids were little, they loved this fun amusement park where it’s Christmas every day.